 Chlorine Microshield Operation

-The protection can be tuned on locally, or remotely, to balance energy consumption with the level of protection needed in seasonal or variable fouling environments.
-To further save power an on-board microprocessor can set the frequency and duration of the electrolysis, for example, once-a-day for 10 minutes in northern latitudes and twice-a-day at a higher current in the tropics.
+The protection can be turned on locally, or remotely, to balance energy consumption with the level of protection needed in seasonal or variable fouling environments.
+To further save power, an on-board controller can set the frequency and duration of the electrolysis, for example, once-a-day for 10 minutes in northern latitudes and twice-a-day at a higher current in the tropics.
+Figure 3 provides a schematic and circuit diagram for both density-driven and forced convective boundary layer shields.

 Experimental Results at-Sea